-The easiest dinner ever Sheet Pan Maple-Mustard Salmon with Potatoes and Carrots is ready in under an hour.
+Sheet Pan Maple-Mustard Salmon with Roasted Potatoes and Carrots is the easiest sheet pan meal ever, ready in under an hour.
 Whether serving company or wanting something easy and fun mid-week, this is the recipe.
 Gluten-free.

 Look how easy this Sheet Pan Maple-Mustard Salmon is to make!